vain0x/milone-lang/docs/refs/x_ptr_types.md

 This function doesn't change pointee type.

 `Ptr.asNative` casts a pointer to `nativeptr` or `voidptr` depending on the argument type.
-This function doesn't change poitnee type.
+This function doesn't change pointee type.
-Be caseful to use this function since it's an unchecked downcast.
+Be careful to use this function since it's an unchecked downcast.

 ### Selection